This Politico story will really make Mitch McConnell panic

-Former coal baron and convicted felon Don Blankenship might actually do the unthinkable and snag the Republican nomination in the West Virginia Senate primary Tuesday.
+Former coal baron and ex-con Don Blankenship might actually do the unthinkable and snag the Republican nomination in the West Virginia Senate primary Tuesday.
 According to Politico, Republicans—who are largely worried a Blankenship win this week could lead to a Moore vs. Jones-style repeat—are worried after viewing surveys that show the upstart is surging, and is now “narrowly ahead” of his opponents.

 Blankenship, the former CEO of Massey Energy Company, served one year in prison for conspiring to violate federal mine safety in the lead up to the 2010 explosion at the Massey-owned Upper Big Branch mine that left 29 people dead.
 Once he was released, he announced that he would run for Senate.
 As Mother Jones‘ Tim Murphy recently reported, Blankenship is actually using his criminal history as a selling point, painting himself as a martyr to the Obama administration—something that he is hoping will resonate with the Make America Great Again crowd.
 As Tim wrote,